tigerfarm/arduino/Altair101/Processor/README.md

 <img width="360px"  src="FrontPanel01a.jpg"/>

 --------------------------------------------------------------------------------
-## Building an Altair 101 Development Board
+## A Breadboard for Developing Altair 101 Software

-The development Altair 101 breadboard, is the equivalent the development of a motherboard.
+The Altair 101 main breadboard is the equivalent to a computer's motherboard.

-Build a board to run programs,
-+ Nano
+Board components,
++ Arduino Nano to run the processor program and pins for button inputs and LED output.
++ SD card module board for saving and loading programs.
 + Button to STOP programs.
 + Button to RUN programs.
 + Button to STEP through a program, one program instruction at a time.
-+ Add a WAIT LED.
++ A WAIT LED.
 + The WAIT LED is on when a program is not running.
 + The WAIT LED is off when a program is running.
 + The WAIT LED remains on when stepping through a program.